-Any student who transfers into the Keystone Oaks School District's kindergarten or first grade programs who have not met the age requirement (see above) shall be evaluated for readiness and developmental skills through the Coordinator of Pupil Personnel Services K-5.
+Any student who transfers into the Keystone Oaks School District's kindergarten or first grade programs who have has not met the age requirement (see above) shall be evaluated for readiness and developmental skills through the Office of the Coordinator of Pupil Personnel Services.
+K-5.
 Based upon the results of the evaluation, a parent meeting shall be convened with recommendations for appropriate grade placement.
 If parent disagrees the attached form must be completed for admission to occur.